nginyc/rafiki/docs/user/quickstart-app-developers.rst

         'model_name': 'single_hidden_layer_tf',
         'score': 0.092}]

+.. _`creating-inference-job`:

 Creating an inference job with the latest train job for an app
 --------------------------------------------------------------------

-Only admins & app developers can create inference jobs.
 An inference job is created from the trials of an associated train job, and uniquely identified by that train job's associated app and the app version.

+Your app's users will make queries to the `/predict` endpoint of *predictor_host* over HTTP.

 .. seealso:: :meth:`rafiki.client.Client.create_inference_job`
+.. seealso:: :ref:`making-predictions`

 Example: